c-esswein/standard-comment-server/README.md

 Object Relational Mapper for MySQL.

 ## Usage
 Import `DBConn` as Eclipse project and run `Update Project`from the `Maven` menu.
 This will download all required dependencies.
+Then add `DBConn` project as requirement to your Java Build Path.

 Create an article:
 ```java